shazow/gameblocks.js/README.md

   Get longer as you eat noms, die when you try to eat yourself or a wall.
   *(~210 lines with comments)*

 All the source code for these demos is available in the [Examples](https://github.com/shazow/gameblocks.js/tree/master/examples) directory.
+Some of the examples contain TODOs throughout, bonus points if you implement them.

 ## Organization & Philosophy